phalcon-orphanage/docs/en/reference/models.rst

         public $price;
     }

 We have three properties to work with here. $id, $name and $price.
-So, let's say you want to retrieve the first record in the table with the name
-'Terminator'.
-This could be written like so :
+So, let's say you want to retrieve the first record in the table with the name 'Terminator'.
+This could be written like:

 .. code-block:: php